brittanyrw/Build-a-Game-With-JavaScript/README.md

 ### Suggested Challenges & Updates
 Now that you have built the game, let's try some extra features!
 Below is a list of suggested challenges and features you could add to this game to learn more about JavaScript and jQuery.

+* Optimize the code.
+In the final version of the game there are functions that can be condensed, try it out!
 * Add a starting screen with instructions and a game start button.
 * Allow the user to choose their own avatar before the game starts.
 (You have four avatar images provided for you!)
 * Add additional user statistics.